 If this bar is too hard to clear, you may want to consider a lateral move to an organization that would allow you to move internally once you have gained knowledge and a track record.
 You will need to use your data-gathering method to assess the potential for such an internal pivot.

 Focus on where you want to go in relation to where you have been.
 Review the job description you are considering and go through an exercise of turning each job duty and requirement into a question.
 Your answer should indicate the training or experience you have to prove you meet the requirements.
 Where you lack direct experience, think about what you have done that is similar and transferable.
 Don’t forget to add real outcomes (cost savings, improved safety, reduced errors, etc.) to enhance the value of what you choose to highlight.

 This should help translate your experience so that the hiring manager can better understand your qualifications.
-It can also tell you what to eliminate from you resume.
+It can also tell you what to eliminate from your resume.
 I can’t overstate the importance of customizing your resume in this way.
-I have heard countless comments from hiring managers wondering why a candidate applied for a certain job with a resume so focused on irrelevant skills and experiences that he or she appeared to be seeking a completely different kind of role.
+I have heard countless comments from hiring, managers, wondering why a candidate applied for a certain job with a resume so focused on irrelevant skills and experiences that he or she appeared to be seeking a completely different kind of role.

 Thank you once again for your questions.
 I hope you will find this guidance helpful.
 If you are curious about other topics, please email me at email@example.com, and I will likely answer in a future column.